How to Break Up a PDF using Adobe Acrobat Pro DC

-This post will explore the extract feature in Adobe Acrobat Pro which will help users break up a PDF into smaller files.
-But first, here is a video overview of roughly 5:30 minutes.
+Today’s post explores the extract feature in Adobe Acrobat Pro, which helps users break up a PDF into smaller files.
+This is useful when creating accommodations for students with disabilities.

-If you have PDF that has several hundred pages in it you may want to break up the file.
+If you have a PDF of several hundred pages, you may want to break up the file.
 In this case, I need a large textbook broken down into smaller segments or chapters so that I can further manipulate the files.

 Before we can begin, make sure you have added your organize pages button to your tools panel.